David Barr Artist Residency at Michigan Legacy Art Park

-The Mission of Michigan Legacy Art Park (the Art Park) is to inspire awareness, appreciation and passion for history, culture, and the environment through the arts.
-Since its founding in 1995, the Art Park completes this mission through the operation of a 30-acre forested, public Sculpture Garden in Thompsonville, and through programs and services held on-site, and in classrooms across northwest Michigan.
-The Art Park is located on the grounds of Crystal Mountain and has over 50 sculptures in the permanent collection; a gallery of sculpture by emerging artists; poetry stones with verse that reflects the natural setting; an amphitheater for concerts and events; a ¼ mile accessible trail and 2-miles of natural trails; and a Discovery Grove area for student activities and programs.
-Over 20,000 are served annually including residents and visitors of Benzie, Manistee, Mason, Lake, Oceana, Kalkaska, Antrim, Grand Traverse, Leelanau, and Wexford Counties in Michigan.
+The Mission of Michigan Legacy Art Park (the Art Park) is to inspire awareness, appreciation and passion for Michigan’s history and stories, culture, and the environment through the arts.
+Since its founding in 1995, the Art Park completes this mission through the operation of a 31-acre forested, public sculpture park in Thompsonville with programs and services on-site and in classrooms across northwest Michigan.
+The Art Park is located in the heart of Crystal Mountain.
+It has over 50 sculptures in the permanent collection; a gallery of temporary sculpture by emerging artists; poetry stones with verse that reflects the natural setting; an amphitheater for concerts and events; a quarter mile accessible trail and 2-miles of natural trails; and a Discovery Grove for student activities and programs.
+Over 20,000 visitors are served annually including residents and visitors of Benzie, Manistee, Mason, Lake, Oceana, Kalkaska, Antrim, Grand Traverse, Leelanau, and Wexford Counties in Michigan.

 Jean Parsons Center for Arts & Sciences